Drunk/drug in charge

 We have a lot of clients who are arrested whilst sleeping it off in their car after a night out.
 In these cases they are usually charged with an offence of being in charge with excess alcohol if you provide a specimen for analysis which is over the limit.

 It can seem very unfair and many people do not realise it is an offence.
-However, the penalty for being in charge is not as severe.
+However, the penalty for being in charge is not as severe as an offence of drink/drug driving.

 Will I get banned?